Skip to main content

 Data Loss Risk

-This is a major upgrade that requires uninstalling the old module and installing the new one.
+This is a major upgrade that requires uninstalling the old v0.x modules and installing the stable v1.0.0 modules.
 You must backup your database and files before proceeding.

 Profile Reconfiguration Required

-Due to the complexity of profile configuration data setup, you must re-configure all your profiles after installing the new connector module.
-The old profile configurations are not compatible with the new system.
+Due to significant architectural changes between v0.x and v1.0.0, you must re-configure all your profiles after upgrading.
+The v0.x beta profile configurations are not compatible with the v1.0.0 stable system.

 System Requirements

-Before upgrading, ensure your system meets the requirements for the new connector:
+Before upgrading, ensure your system meets the requirements for v1.0.0:

 • Magento: 2.4.4 or higher